San José is the country’s capital and largest city in Costa Rica. It draws people from all over the world to experience its wonder and excitement.

 The park is home to a complex trail system, allowing visitors to explore the hiking trails all over the park.
 As you hike in the rainforest, you’ll see a wide array of animals and creatures, including monkeys, sloths, toucans, iguanas, squirrel monkeys, and colorful crabs.

-On the charming beaches, you can relax in the sand and enjoy the stunning views or take a dip in the ocean.
+On the charming beaches, you can relax in the sand and enjoy the stunning views or dip in the ocean.
 Explore Playa Manuel Antonio, the picturesque half-mile-long, white sand crescent bisecting deep green foliage to one side and a secluded cove to the other.

 With views like these, it’s easy to feel like you are thousands of miles from civilization, and that’s part of the appeal of Manuel Antonio National Park.

 The national park is located near a butterfly garden and research lab, which preserves the 25 species in Costa Rica while educating visitors on the life cycle of butterflies.